aktos-io/dcs-tools/README.md

 # Disadvantages

 * Creating hardlinks for a 800GB backup may take hours
-* `rsync` process may consume lots of CPU and IO resources, so your desktop becomes less usable during backup
+* `rsync` process may consume lots of CPU and IO resources, so your desktop becomes less usable during backup (your browser may start glitching while playing videos from web)

 # Install